 Country specific sources and methods

 Source until 2003: Center for Health Care Information (GYOGYINFOK).
 Source from 2004: National Institute for Strategic Health Research (ESKI).
+Source from 2012: National Institute for Quality- and Organizational Development in Healthcare and Medicines (GYEMSZI).
+Source from 2015: Directorate for Organizing and Developing Healthcare Service (ÁEEK).

 E310704.T - Autopsy rates in % for all deaths (%)